faithvoid/lainstation/README.md

 ## Parts Needed:
 - Raspberry Pi (3 A+ used here, any composite-capable Pi should be fine)
 - SH1106 OLED display (3 button + 1 joystick type)
-- (Powered) USB hub (optional for most setups, required for proper disk drive support)
+- (Powered) USB hub (optional for most setups, but a powered hub is absolutely required for proper disk drive support)
+- MX3 Air Mouse + Keyboard (optional, nice to have as a Kodi, and this project specifically supports it)
+- Controller of your choice (I use a translucent ocean blue PS2 controller connected to a generic USB adapter for nostalgia's sake, but use whatever's best for you!)

 ## Companion Scripts
 - sakuraMarquee - Displays game / media / system data on a 1.3" SH1106 display, as well as allowing the user to properly shut down via KEY3, reboot via KEY2, and adjust display brightness via KEY1.